 This refers to how much, and at what rate, a substance is absorbed into the bloodstream.
 It’s important to understand this to determine how much you should take.

 What is the bioavailability of CBD oil?

-For you as an individual, this depends on how you take it, including inhaling, rubbing topically, ingesting - and also in what form its taken: isolate, distillate, full spectrum, along with other ingredients that it may be mixed with, your weight, and other medication that you may be on!
+For you as an individual, this depends on how you take it, including inhaling, rubbing topically, and ingesting, as well as in what form its taken: isolate, distillate, full spectrum, along with other ingredients that it may be mixed with, your weight, and other medication that you may be on!

 Intranasal / Inhalation

-When inhaled such as through a pen or vaporiser, the contents can be absorbed into the lungs almost immediately, allowing it to enter the blood stream directly.
+When inhaled such as through a pen, joint, bong or vaporiser, the contents can be absorbed into the lungs almost immediately, allowing it to enter the blood stream directly.

 Sublingual (under the tongue)

 The bioavailability of CBD when holding oil under the vascular mucosal area of the tongue, is around 16%, with some studies placing it as high as 35%.